 Christoph Blocher is the great-grandfather of the right-wing conservative Swiss People’s Party (SVP).
 He was elected to the government in 2003, but voted out of office four years later.
 According to Bilanz, the Blocher family possesses a fortune of between CHF7 billion and CHF8 billion.
 The Blochers are among the super rich whose fortunes increased considerably last year.
 According to media reports, the EU-sceptic politician primarily made money out of financial deals.
 In 1983, as an employee of EMS-Chemie, he was able to buy the industrial company very cheaply from the founding family.
 The Neue Zürcher Zeitung wrote in 1987 that Blocher’s EMS-Chemie was less like a factory and more like a “type of investment fund” with its high-stakes stock-market speculation.
 It is not known how much EMS-Gruppe, which is now run by Blocher’s daughter Magdalena Martullo-Blocher, has contributed to his wealth.
 The group sells high performance polymers and speciality chemicals.

 Jobst Wagner has been described as the “reluctant anti-Blocher” because by creating the association “Swiss Advantage” to save bilateral negotiations with the EU, he set out on a confrontation course with Blocher.
 He leads the polymer-maker Rehau AG founded by his parents, and his fortune is estimated at more than CHF800 million.
-A supplier to the automobile industry, the company employs around 20,000 in more than 50 countries.
+A supplier to the automobile industry, the company employs more than 20,000 in over 50 countries.